 - Don’t bring a lot of cash.
 Credit cards are widely accepted everywhere.
 Your cash will have converted to ISK and once you leave you won’t be able to use ISK anywhere else in Europe.

-- No fancy clothes or jewelry: Being an outdoorsy destination, we recommend that you leave your fancy bags, jewelry and clothes at home.
-In October in Iceland, you will be bundled up and chasing falls, northern lights and relishing traditional lamp soup – so no expensive items please!
+- No fancy clothes or jewelry: Being an outdoorsy destination, we recommend that you leave your fancy bags, jewelry, and clothes at home.
+In October in Iceland, you will be bundled up and chasing falls, northern lights, and relishing traditional lamp soup – so no expensive items, please!

-We always advise to pack light, and Iceland is no different.
+We always advise you to pack light, and Iceland is no different.
 Baggage fees at IcelandAir are very high, and line-ups at the busiest international airport in Iceland is crazy!
 Avoid heavy items, or electronics if you don’t need them.

 Things to Consider When Packing for a Trip to Iceland

 - Time of year: October being a transition month, you can expect both fall and winter like conditions and temperatures.
 Highly recommend carrying waterproof jackets, boots, and warm thermals to stay dry and toasty.
-If you are planning a trip in late October or November, do not skip winter essentials like gloves, sweater, scarf, etc.
+If you are planning a trip in late October or November, do not skip winter essentials like gloves, sweaters, scarf, etc.

 - Where are you going: When visiting natural landscapes, layer on and follow weather warnings in Iceland in October and in the winter months.
 During ice cave walks and guided glacier hikes, you will be provided with protective gear including cleats and lights (always check with the tour operator when you book online!)

 - What are you planning to do: Your Iceland packing list should also take into consideration the types of activities you are planning to do.
-Like carry a swimwear if heading to Blue Lagoon or any other hot springs, camera gear for capturing northern lights, Thermos flask or food jar, etc.
+Like, carry swimwear if heading to Blue Lagoon or any other hot springs, camera gear for capturing northern lights, a Thermos flask or food jar, etc.